Biden rebukes Israel, says he’s ‘outraged’ over deaths of Gaza aid workers

 “Incidents like yesterday’s simply should not happen.
 Israel has also not done enough to protect civilians.
 The US has repeatedly urged Israel to deconflict their military operations against Hamas with humanitarian operations, in order to avoid civilian casualties.”

-Biden said that an investigation that Israel has promised to carry out into the incident “must be swift, it must bring accountability, and its findings must be made public”.
+Biden said an investigation that Israel has promised to carry out into the incident “must be swift, it must bring accountability, and its findings must be made public”.

 “The United States will continue to do all we can to deliver humanitarian assistance to Palestinian civilians in Gaza, through all available means,” he said.